BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Related Work

-\myparagraphb{Sequential CAD Generation.} Sequences of modeling operations stored in parametric CAD files can be used as supervision to train generative models~\cite{wu2021deepcad,xu2022skexgen,ren2022extrude, Zhou2023CADParser, xy2023Hierarchical}.
-Self-supervised learning can also infer the operations that reconstruct a model~\cite{Li2023SECADNet, xu2021zone}.
-While significant progress has been made on improving the fidelity and controllability aspects of the generated results, sequential CAD generative models are limited to producing sketches comprised of line, arc, circle, and the extrude modeling operation.
-Our method focuses on direct synthesis of the B-rep data structure with emphasis on supporting complex freeform curves and surfaces that cannot be achieved by previous methods.
+Sketch and extrude is a popular format, representing a CAD model as a sequence of modeling operations stored in parametric CAD files.
+Reconstruction~\citep{Li2023SECADNet, xu2021zone} and generation~\citep{wu2021deepcad,xu2022skexgen,ren2022extrude, Zhou2023CADParser, xy2023Hierarchical} of the format have been studied in recent years.
+While significant progress has been made on improving the fidelity and controllability, sequential CAD generative models currently are limited to producing sketches comprised of line, arc and circle primitives, and only the extrude modeling operation.
+Our method focuses on direct synthesis of the B-rep data with emphasis on supporting complex curves and surfaces that cannot be achieved by previous methods.